mikeal/multiblock/README.md

     * This CID MUST use `lmh`.
   * CID of the Block Set.
     * This CID MUST use `lmh`.
-  * CID of the `multiblock` codec, which is a multihash of the CAR body without the header (obviously).
+  * CID of the `cbb` codec, which is a multihash of the CAR body without the header (obviously).

 The "multiblock" property signals to anyone reading the CAR protocol